byronka/template-benchmark/README.md

 The original template-engine benchmark has some flaws:

 * Test data is only in latin1 when it really should have some extended UTF-8
-* Because of the above the output should be byte based and not string
+* Only tests String output.
+Because the final results in the real world are UTF-8 bytes that should be the tested output.
-* HTML escaping is not turned on
+* HTML escaping should be turned on!
 * The test was originally single threaded it is now set to 16 threads
-* Various frameworks (ab)use threadlocals by default and some it is optional
+* Various frameworks (ab)use threadlocals by default and for some it is optional

-Consequently threadlocal usage has been turned off, pre-encoding if available turned on and HTML escaping turned on for tested frameworks.
+Consequently threadlocal usage has been turned off for the UTF-8 testing, pre-encoding if available turned on and HTML escaping turned on for tested frameworks.

 The major impetus for these changes is to more closely model the real world and TechEmpowers benchmarks.